Championship events are open to all collegiate and club teams. Please see “College & Club” below for crews/rowers that must enter Championship events.

 Alumni are rowing on behalf of and represent their Alma mater.
 At least ¾ of the rowers must be graduates from the intuition they represent.
 All crews will be considered masters and the Hooch masters handicap system will apply.
 Alumni boats do not earn team points.

-All entries in the Parent/Child 2x shall be comprised of two rowers, an adult masters rower and their son or daughter.
+All entries in the Parent/Child 2x event shall be comprised of two rowers, an adult masters rower and their son or daughter.
 The “child” can be of any age.
 Entries can be mixed or of the same gender.
-The standard Masters handicap shall apply to this event.
+The standard Masters’ handicap will not apply to this event.

 Novice events are limited rowers who have been competing for one year or less as of the first Regatta Day.
 Experience in sculling events does not count as experience in sweep events and vice versa.